 I talk about many subjects in detail in this blog – you can use the word cloud to navigate – but if you'd like a quick answer, this is the page for you.
-If your question hasn't been addressed here, please feel free to leave a comment on any blog entry, and I'll do my best to answer.When is the next book coming out?
+If your question hasn't been addressed here, please feel free to leave a comment on any blog entry, and I'll do my best to answer.How did you come up with the idea for the series?

 My writing process